kaleguy/ang-demo/README.md

 **Forked from HotTowel Angular**

 To install the original Hot Towel project, see Hottowel on yeoman.
 The original project contains documentation about various aspects of the code.
-This version just add
+This version just adds the FullCalendar control with a few enhancements.

+The added code is ES6, compliled to ES5 with Babel (in the '.compiled' files).

 >*Hot Towel is based on the Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*

 ## Prerequisites